 Where is Singleton venturing in a new direction with this film?

 Poetic Justice is a romance with softer edges than his debut.
 He’s digging into what makes the characters tick and focuses mostly on the leads.
 Justice’s poetry (written by Maya Angelou) appears throughout the movie and comments on the action.
 It doesn’t really work and seems forced, but this device moves sharply from the furor of Boyz n the Hood.
 Singleton takes his time and lets us get to know both Justice and Lucky before the trip.
 This makes them individuals defined beyond their romance.
 It’s a much different movie, though the adjustments don’t always send us into fascinating territory.

 Are the characters interesting?
 What performances stand out?

 The reason to see this movie is Tupac, who has such a relaxed screen presence.
-We understand plenty about Lucky in only a few scenes, and that natural charisma is just right for this understated role.
+We understand plenty about Lucky in only a few scenes, and that natural charisma is just right.
 It’s not as flashy as his debut in Juice but is a better performance.
 The challenges appear with Janet Jackson, who drew plenty of ire for her acting.
 She isn’t great, but the fault doesn’t fall solely on her shoulders.
 Singleton’s writing lets her down and treats her inconsistently.
 Jackson’s lack of confidence shows, but just denigrating her acting is too easy.
 Regina King and Joe Torry also struggle as grating supporting characters, and both are talented actors.
 Singleton uses their tumultuous relationship to counter the growing bond of Lucky and Justice, but it’s too obvious and loses steam by the end.